Actipro/WinForms-Controls/Documentation/topics/visual-studio-designer.md

 ## .NET Framework Support

-Proper designer support for .NET Framework requires that controls have been installed by the *WinForms Controls Installer* with the "Visual Studio Designer Functionality" option selected.
+Proper designer support for .NET Framework requires that controls have been installed by the **WinForms Controls Installer** with the **Visual Studio Designer Functionality** option selected.

 > [!IMPORTANT]
 > Due to limitations with NuGet packages, our controls must be installed as noted above even when working with NuGet package references.
 This is only necessary for design-time support and the installer is not required on build machines when NuGet packages are used.